 Unlike the Discover it Cash Back, however, Chase doesn’t announce its full calendar of categories at the beginning of each year.
 Here are the current categories they have announced so far:

-Chase Freedom Flex categories:
+Chase Freedom Flex categories for 2021:

 Make sure to read our Chase Freedom Flex review to find out more about how this card works.